jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 ## Chipyard Repo Tour

-<b>You will mostly be working out of the `generators/` (for designs), `sims/vcs/` (for simulations)* and `vlsi/` (for physical design) directories.</b>
+> <b>You will mostly be working out of the `generators/` (for designs), `sims/vcs/` (for simulations)* and `vlsi/` (for physical design) directories.</b>
 However, we will still give a general repo tour to get you familiar with Chipyard as a whole.

-###### * VCS is a propietory simulation tool provided by Synopsys while Verilator is an open-source tool.
+###### *VCS is a propietory simulation tool provided by Synopsys while Verilator is an open-source tool.
 There are some subtle differences form the user perspective, but VCS is usually faster so we'll be using that throuhgout the coruse.
-You can basically everthing in VCS just as easily in verilator (the subdirectory structure is the same as well).
+Everthing done with VCS can easily also be done in Verilator (the subdirectory structure is the same as well).
 ```
  $chipyard/
   generators/ <------- library of Chisel generators